jupyter/jupyter/docs/source/what_is_jupyter.md

 editor program like Lab or Notebook.
 The Hub is responsible for authenticating users and providing them their corresponding Lab/Notebook instance connection.

-Jupyter-Hub can be set up in different system configurations:
+JupyterHub can be set up in different system configurations:

 - In a single computer
 - In a cluster of computers